John Rowland (footballer, born 1941): Port Vale

 Rowland was signed by Port Vale manager Norman Low for £6,000 in August 1962.
 Low was quickly replaced by Freddie Steele, and Rowland took a while to blend into the team, though he scored seven goals in 41 games in 1962–63.
 He scored just four goals in 28 games in the 1963–64 campaign and played in the FA Cup victory over Birmingham City and 0–0 draw with Liverpool at Anfield.
 He found his form by September 1964, and hit five goals in 43 games in 1964–65 under new manager Jackie Mudie, though this was not enough to prevent the "Valiants" slipping into the Fourth Division.

 He was then moved from right-wing to centre-forward and scored 23 goals in 46 games in the 1965–66 season to become the club's top scorer; he managed to equal Basil Hayward's club record of scoring in eight consecutive games from 1 September to 4 October.
 In September 1966, he was sold to Tommy Cummings' Mansfield Town for £6,500.
 He had made 166 appearances (149 in the league) and scored 43 goals (40 in the league) for the Vale.
-He was happy to stay at Vale Park, but Vale director Tommy Talbot advised him to take the move as the club were desperately short of funds.
+He was happy to stay at Vale Park, but Vale director Tommy Talbot advised him to make the move as the club were desperately short of funds.